Special Projects Fund

 - The equipment must always be stored on campus in approved areas (i.e. not in residences).

 - The equipment must be relevant to student interests.

-General Funding Procedures of the Internal Administration Committee
+General Funding Procedures of the Internal Funding Committee

-- Fill out and submit an electronic copy of the IAC application form and submit to the VP Internal, including a budget of the project.
+- Fill out and submit an electronic copy of the IFC application form and submit to the VP Internal, including a budget of the project.

 - The VP Internal will forward any questions of the committee to the applicant and request a response within two days.

 - The committee will meet to discuss the proposal and will determine if funding will be granted, how much, and any stipulations to funding.
 The committee is empowered to make its funding conditional, provided that the conditions are set out in writing and agreed upon by all parties.

 - The VP Internal will notify the applicant of the results with the committee’s rationale, and will forward the assessment of completed project form to the applicant.